Overview

 • Request Latency

 The minimum and maximum number of replicas that can be deployed are configurable.
-Workloads can be scaled down to 0 when there is no traffic and can scale up immediately to fulfil new request.
+Workloads can be scaled down to 0 when there is no traffic and can scale up immediately to fulfill new request.

 Capacity AI is not available if CPU Utilization is selected because dynamic allocation of CPU resources cannot be accomplished while scaling replicas based on the usage of its CPU.